 What did I learn from my weekend at the seminary?

 Who was that woman screaming from somewhere within the confines of the seminary?
 Was she in trouble?
 Did we need to find out and risk our own safety?
-These questions we did not bother to ask ourselves.
-We emptied out the van and headed back into the seminary, but we were met at the door by one of the priests, father Kessler.
+We did not bother to ask ourselves these questions.
+We emptied out the van and headed back into the seminary, but one of the priests, Father Kessler, met us at the door.
 "Pay no attention to what you heard and saw, and just leave," he instructed.
 His demeanor was more like that of a construction foreman than a catholic priest.
 The presence of any compassion was not present; he wanted us gone.

 "But you have night marchers headed your way," I cautioned him.